What is penetration testing?

 Penetration testing (also called pen testing or ethical hacking) is a systematic process of probing for vulnerabilities in your networks and applications.

-It is essentially a controlled form of hacking in which the ‘attackers’ act on your behalf to find and test weaknesses that criminals could exploit.
+It is essentially a controlled form of hacking - the ‘attackers’ act on your behalf to find and test weaknesses that criminals could exploit.

 The penetration testers’ report can then inform your choice of cyber security controls.